Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs

 Poor air quality days

-A poor air quality day occurs when air quality is poor for at least one hour at one of the stations in the network that measure fine particulates and ozone.
-The hourly index is deemed “poor” when the average concentration of fine particulates over a three-hour period exceeds 35 micrograms per cubic metre (µg/m3) or when the average concentration of ozone over a one-hour period exceeds 82 parts per billion (ppb).
-This indicator is calculated by station and takes account of both intense regional smog days and days when poor air quality is observed locally over a short period of time.
+A poor air quality day occurs when air quality is rated as “Poor” for at least one hour at one of the stations in the network (French) that monitors fine particulate matter and ozone.
+The hourly index is considered “Poor” when the average concentration of fine particulate matter is greater than 35 micrograms per cubic metre (µg/m3) over a three-hour period or when the average concentration of ozone is greater than 82 parts per billion (ppb) over a one-hour period.
+This indicator is calculated per station and takes into account both intense smog days at the regional level and days when poor air quality is observed locally for a short period.

 *Based on daily occurrence of at least one hourly concentration of ozone or fine particulates (averaged over three hours) that respectively exceed 82 ppb and 35 µg/m3 at at least one station in the network in each station.

-Weather conditions impact the dispersion of contaminants, which explains the variation in the number of poor air quality days between years.
-Nonetheless, the downward trend observed since 2004 suggests that anthropic factors such as legislation, more efficient antipollution systems and the closure of polluting industries (among others) also play a role.
+Weather conditions have an impact on the dispersion of contaminants and are the main factor explaining the variation in the number of poor air quality days from one year to the next.
+Nonetheless, the downward trend observed since 2004 suggests that anthropogenic factors (legislation, more efficient antipollution systems, the closure of polluting industries, etc.) also play a role.

-Fine particulates are the main cause of poor air quality days.
-Ozone caused none in 2022, which is consistent with observations made in recent years.
+Fine particulate matter is the main cause of poor air quality days.
+Ozone did not cause any such days in 2023, which is consistent with observations made in recent years (French).

 *Based on at least one daily occurrence of an hourly concentration of ozone or fine particulates (averaged over three hours) that respectively exceed 82 ppb and 35 µg/m3.

-Some stations, such as Trois-Rivières - Cap-de-la-Madeleine and Témiscaming, stand out for very specific reasons.
-Results from these stations are affected by emissions from nearby industries and explains their high number of poor air quality days.
+Other stations, such as the Témiscaming and Saguenay – Powell Park stations, stand out for very specific reasons.
+The figures from these stations are impacted by emissions from nearby industries, which explains their high number of poor air quality days.

 Début du document